aosabook/500lines/contingent/chapter.rst

 ..   with hashable types.
 Discuss that tuples are fine too, not just
 ..   strings like we are using in this section.

+Each language in which a programmer might tackle writing a build system will offer various data structures with which such a graph of nodes and edges might be represented.

 How could we represent such a graph in Python?

 The language gives priority to four generic data structures by giving them direct support in the language syntax.
-You can create new instances of the big-four data structures by simply typing them into your source code.
+You can create new instances of these big-four data structures by simply typing their literal representation into your source code.

 * The **tuple** is a read-only sequence used to hold heterogeneous data —